scardine/paymo/readme.md

 to bill some customer for some of my time, so it rocks my universe.
 I would recomend it for any freelancer or small consulting business.

-If you want to check Paymo, use my referal link:
+If you want to check Paymo, use my referal link (shameless plug):

   - [http://www.paymo.biz/](http://www.paymo.biz/?utm_source=7b76bTP02Xee)